Broadcasts

 2. In **Connection**, choose the **Email Delivery Connection** assigned to the current workspace.

-3. Enter a **Reply To Email** if you want replies to go somewhere other than the sender address.
+3. Enter a **Reply To Email** if replies should go to an address other than the sender address.

-4. In **Recipients**, choose the tags or [Segments](https://mailrith.com/docs/segments.md) for the subscribers you want to receive the campaign.
+4. In **Recipients**, choose the tags or [Segments](https://mailrith.com/docs/segments.md) for the subscribers who should receive the campaign.

-5. Add exclusions for subscribers you do not want to receive it.
+5. Add exclusions for subscribers who should not receive the campaign.

-6. Review the subscriber count and compare it with your expected number.
+6. Review the subscriber count and compare it with the number you expected.

-7. Open or preview the segment if the count looks wrong.
+7. Open or preview the segment if the subscriber count looks wrong.

-8. Confirm the From name and From email are the sender details subscribers will see.
+8. Confirm that the From name and From email match the sender details subscribers should see.

-9. In **Tracking**, choose whether to keep **Track Opens** and **Track Link Clicks** enabled, and fill UTM fields only when your reporting system needs them.
+9. In **Tracking**, review the defaults from **Workspaces** > **Edit Workspace** > **Privacy & Consent**, choose whether to keep **Track Opens** and **Track Link Clicks** enabled for this broadcast, and fill UTM fields only when your reporting system needs them.

-For high-risk campaigns, create a segment first and preview it before selecting it in the broadcast.
-This makes the subscriber definition easier to review and reuse.
+For high-risk campaigns, create a segment first and preview the matching subscribers before you select the segment in the broadcast.
+A saved segment makes the rules easier to review and reuse.

-If you are deciding how the sender, reply address, tracking, and UTM fields should work together, read [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md), [From, Reply-To, and Return-Path](https://mailrith.com/guides/from-reply-to-and-return-path.md), and [Tracking Domains, Links, and UTMs](https://mailrith.com/guides/tracking-domains-links-and-utms.md).
+If you need to decide how the sender, reply address, tracking, and UTM fields should work together, read [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md), [From, Reply-To, and Return-Path](https://mailrith.com/guides/from-reply-to-and-return-path.md), and [Tracking Domains, Links, and UTMs](https://mailrith.com/guides/tracking-domains-links-and-utms.md).

 ## Test, Schedule, and Send

-Always send a test email to a real inbox before sending to subscribers.
-Open the test on desktop and mobile if possible.
-Check subject, preview text, images, links, buttons, personalization, spacing, footer, and unsubscribe link.
+Always send a test email to a real inbox before you send the broadcast to subscribers.
+If possible, open the test email on desktop and mobile.
+Check the subject, preview text, images, links, buttons, personalization, spacing, footer, and unsubscribe link.

 1. On the **Send** step, use the test email area to send a test email to yourself and at least one reviewer.